010001000100000101000001/Nootropic-information-website/README.md

 - **Caching Strategies**: Implementing caching strategies such as browser caching and server-side caching to store static assets and reduce server load and response times for returning visitors.

-- The website uses Font Awesome icons for enhanced user experience and design.

 ### Site tested for responsiveness and how it appears on various screen sizes